Adanates: Name

 They are mentioned as Edenates (var. edemn-) by Pliny (1st c.
 AD), and as Adanatium on the Arc of Susa.

 The etymology of the name Adanates is unclear.
-Guy Barruol has proposed to compare it with Adenatius (or Adenatis) and Adana, and postulated an original *Senedenates, with loss of the initial s- retained in Sedena.
+Guy Barruol has proposed to compare it with Adenatius (or Adenatis) and Adana, and postulated an original *Senedenates, with loss of the initial s- retained in Sedena, the name of their chief town.
 According to Alexander Falileyev, "if the original form was indeed *Sed-, the name could be Celtic, from sedo- 'seat, location'; but in view of the form recorded in inscriptions, it is unlikely.
 If Eden- is the original form, the name does not appear Celtic."
 Xavier Delamarre has proposed to interpret the name as Ed-en-ati ('those from the land/country'), from a Gaulish stem edo-(n)- ('space, land').

 Geography

 The Adanates dwelled around the settlement of Sedena (modern Seyne).
-Their territory was located south of the Avantici, west of the Savincates, east of the Sebaginni, and north of the Gallitae and Eguiturii.
+The Barrington Atlas locates their territory south of the Avantici, west of the Savincates, east of the Sebaginni, and north of the Gallitae and Eguiturii.